-Dr. Jud is the director of research and innovation at Brown University’s Mindfulness Center, where he also serves as an associate professor in psychiatry at the School of Public Health and Psychiatry at the School of Medicine at Brown University.
+Dr. Jud is the director of research and innovation at Brown University’s Mindfulness Center, where he also serves as an associate professor in Behavioral and Social Sciences at the School of Public Health and Psychiatry at the School of Medicine at Brown University.
 Additionally, he is the executive medical director of behavioral health at Sharecare, the digital health company helping people manage all their health in one place, and a research affiliate at MIT.
 Before that, he held research and teaching positions at Yale University and the University of Massachusetts’ Center for Mindfulness.
 Read more about his research here.

 Based on the success of these programs in the lab, he co-founded MindSciences, Inc. to create app-based digital therapeutic versions of these programs for a wider audience, working with individuals, corporations, and hospital systems to put effective, evidence-based behavior change guidance in the hands of people struggling with unwanted behaviors and “everyday addictions.”
 Sharecare, Inc. acquired MindSciences in 2020.

 Modern Science, Ancient Wisdom